An insider's guide to Edinburgh

 As well as being a working studio, Dovecot hosts contemporary art and textile exhibitions.
 And be sure to visit the gift shop, which is full of cool and contemporary prints, postcards, books and gifts, mostly by local artists.

-Before you leave, stop by the café – which is run by the team behind my favourite brunch spot, Leo’s Beanery – for some lunch and homemade cake, made even tastier thanks to 10% off with a National Art Pass.
+Before you leave, stop by the café – which is run by the team behind my favourite brunch spot, Leo’s Beanery – for some lunch and homemade cake.

 Edinburgh is just one of many places across the UK brimming with world-class art and fascinating museums.
 Whether you want to stay local or spread your wings, there’s an adventure waiting for you with a National Art Pass.

-The National Art Pass offers free or reduced-price entry to over 240 museums and galleries across the UK, plus 50% off major exhibitions and discounts in hundreds of museum cafés and shops.
+The National Art Pass offers free or reduced-price entry to hudreds of museums and galleries across the UK, plus 50% off major exhibitions and discounts in museum cafés and shops.